neatvigo/Triple-Baka/README.md

-Hi this is a project for tthe triple baka hq on thirdplacemc
+Hi this is a project for the triple baka hq on thirdplacemc